 - Avoid stopping under bridges and tunnels.
 Over and underpasses often cause funnel winds that can be most dangerous.

 - Get down low.
-Stay secured in your seat belt in your rig but leave it running, so the air bags work.
+Stay secure in your seat belt in your rig, but leave it running so the airbags work.
 Get as low as you can below the window with your head down.
 Cover your head with your hands or a blanket if you have one.
-Best case scenario is to leave your rig if you can get lower than the road way and lie in the ditch.
+The best case scenario is to leave your rig if you can get lower than the road way and lie in the ditch.

 Tips for dealing with electricity

-If an electric line is touching your truck, do not attempt to get out – instead wait inside for help.
-Or try to back up, if you cannot back up safely, call for help.
-In the case, you must leave the rig, try to jump clear and do not touch the ground and the truck at the same time.
+If an electric line is touching your truck, do not attempt to get out – instead, wait inside for help.
+Or try to back up; if you cannot back up safely, call for help.
+In this case, you must leave the rig, try to jump clear, and not touch the ground and the truck at the same time.
 Once you land on the ground, shuffle your feet – DO NOT RUN.
 By keeping both of your feet close together on the ground, it prevents electricity from running through your body.

 Driving after a storm

-The secret to driving in any hazardous situation is to slow down and know when to stop.
+The secret to driving in hazardous situations is to slow down and know when to stop.